History and Mission

 Established in 1993 under the intellectual leadership of Professor Seamus Deane, the Keough-Naughton Institute’s faculty now includes leaders in Literature, History, Film, Television and Theater and other departments, and it is regularly supplemented by visiting professors, some of whom come to Notre Dame as Naughton Fellows in a reciprocal arrangement with Irish universities.
 In 2011, Declan Kiberd, considered Ireland’s foremost intellectual, was hired as the Donald and Marilyn Keough Professor of Irish Studies, and more recently, Barry McCrea was hired as the Keough Family Professor of Irish Studies from a full tenured post at Yale.
 Both professors are highly regarded in their fields and represent the Institute’s commitment to attract and maintain the highest quality faculty.

 Our aim is to extend the range of the Institute to include or enrich other areas — Irish music and modern Ireland among them — and to create at Notre Dame not only a center of excellence in Irish Studies but a paradigm program of university education for the contemporary era.
 In 2012, Keough-Naughton Institute hosted Mícheál Ó Súilleabháin and Helen Phelan, Directors of Irish World Academy of Music and Dance at the University of Limerick in an effort to explore a new program in Irish music.
-Another undertaking includes a documentary about the 1916 Rising written and produced by Bríona Nic Dharmada, Thomas J. and Kathleen O’Donnell Chair of Irish Language and Literature and concurrent Professor of Film, Television and Theatre, and Professor Fox.
+Another undertaking includes the landmark, award-winning documentary 1916 The Irish Rebellion written and produced by Bríona Nic Dharmada, Thomas J. and Kathleen O’Donnell Chair of Irish Language and Literature and concurrent Professor of Film, Television and Theatre, and Professor Fox.

 Undergraduate courses offered by the Keough-Naughton Institute provide Notre Dame students with a unique opportunity to explore Ireland’s extraordinary tradition in literature (in both the English and Irish languages) and distinctive historical development, including its influence on the United States.
 The core of the program is a Minor in Irish Studies which helps students develop their understanding of Irish society, culture and politics through both course work and first-hand experience of Ireland.